Foreign Policy Research Institute, Philadelphia (FPRI)

-A committee from the partner organizations will select 35 students, who will be candidates for certificates of participation.* The course is free of charge and will be conducted online through Zoom.
+A committee from the partner organizations will select 50 students, who will be candidates for certificates of participation.
+The course is free of charge and will be conducted online through Zoom.
 Others are encouraged to follow the sessions as auditors/observers.
 Registered students will attend sessions, take notes, maintain weekly readings, and submit 5-6 short reflection papers, an After-Action Report, and a short final project.
 Estimated preparation time of 4-6 hours per week outside of class.
 The course calls for 8 hours of work per week, for 12 weeks.
 Candidates should have comprehension and writing skills in English.

 The course engages students in simulated task force operations, drawing on real life situations adapted for the classroom.
 Scenarios will put the student in the position of analyzing and addressing crisis situations within working groups.
 Active class participation is essential.

-Schedule: Sessions will take place Mondays and Thursdays at 1700 Ukraine time (1000 Washington), for 75 minutes.
+Sessions begin September 12, 2023, and will take place Mondays and Thursdays at 1700 Ukraine time (1000 Washington), for 75 minutes.
 Alternating sessions will include lecture/discussion sessions, usually Mondays; and selected speakers, usually Thursdays.

 Conflict/strategy – Definition and examination of each.
 From the origins – Sun Tzu, Clausewitz, Tolstoy – to the Grand Strategies of the Cold War (George F. Kennan and “The Long Telegram”) – to the present (Sir Lawrence Freedman).

 Simulation– A real-time role play requiring quick research in a simulated crisis.
 Courtesy the U.S. Department of State’s National Museum of American Diplomacy. • Public Diplomacy – A discussion of the history and objectives of “PD,” and demonstrate public information strategy.
 “Hard, soft, smart power” (Joseph Nye).

-Principles of International Law – to be conducted by professors from Yaroslav Mudryi University, Kharkiv.
+Principles of International Law – Conducted by professors from Yaroslav Mudryi University, Kharkiv.